prominence-eosc/docs/json-output.md

 ```
 A workflow can similarly be submitted in the same way using `prominence run`.

-## YAML job descriptions
+## YAML job and workflow descriptions
-Even though the PROMINENCE REST API only accepts JSON job descriptions, the CLI also accepts YAML job descritions.
-This can be useful
+Even though the PROMINENCE REST API only accepts JSON, the CLI accepts both YAML job and workflow descriptions.
-when you want to specify complex or multiple commands in tasks.
+This can be useful when you want to specify complex or multiple commands in tasks or small scripts.
+As with JSON, the
+`prominence run` command can be used to create jobs and workflows from YAML.

 As a simple example, here is the above test job expressed in YAML:
 ```yaml